mun3/F-ckAvgleAntiAdblock/README.md

 Patches will be made until Avgle reverses its decision!
 Please share.

-*Note: I now have a new job so patches will not be made as frequently.
+*Note: Effort in releasing patches will be gradually reduced as I now have a new job.
 Patches will be commited only when donation target (0.02 Bitcoin) is reached.*

 [1He9w4Qt2MSc5qjucHfBDXQzEAT866pmd4](https://blockchain.info/address/1He9w4Qt2MSc5qjucHfBDXQzEAT866pmd4)